Lancaster's Of Tiger Force

 With no requirement for a heavy bomber force the Canadian Government decided to place hundreds of Lancaster aircraft into long-term storage, in various disused air based in Eastern Canada.
 However after several years it was realised that the damp weather environment was not best suited for long term aircraft storage.

 The decision was then made to relocate the stored Lancaster’s a drier climate which would be more indicative for aircraft storage.
-This so called ideal location was determined to be in the Western Canada prairie Province of Alberta, where several closed British Commonwealth Air Training Plan (BCATP) stations were allocated for this task.
-By the late 1940's, many of the Lancaster’s had been flown out to Alberta and were to remain there until the early 1950’s
+This so called ideal location was determined to be in the Western Canada prairie Province Alberta, where several closed British Commonwealth Air Training Plan (BCATP) stations were allocated for this task.
+By the late 1940, many of the Lancaster’s had been flown out to Alberta and were to remain there until the early 1950’s

 They force would likely have remained in storage, awaiting their final date to be scrapped, if increasing international tensions between the East and West had not reached point where the Canadian Government ordered the RCAF to activate seventy Lancaster’s and modify them for a variety of roles including Maritime reconnaissance and anti-submarine warfare.